2022 Maple Leaf Parade Marshal – Dave Guepfer

 Know Someone that should “Lead the Way?”
 Nominate a Parade Marshal today using the Parade Marshal nomination form!

-Submit your nomination for a 2019 Parade Marshal by completing the online form below.
+Submit your nomination for a 2020 Parade Marshal by completing the online form linked below.

 Your nominee should be a person who:

-- someone of good character that is well-respected;
+- is someone of good character that is well-respected

 - is a resident for at least 10 years within 20-mile radius of La Crosse